Becky Dell, BMus (Hons) – Piano (beginner to advanced), singing, percussion, drum kit, music theory & GCSE tuition

 The rest of the team

 Hello!
-I’m Meg and I’m Becky’s brand new personal assistant.
+I’m Meg and I’m the manager for the Blackheath Academy.
 I’ve just graduated from Trinity Laban studying cello but I am also a singer-songwriter.
 As well as this PA role, I am a tutor at Becky Dell Music Academy, teaching piano, singing and cello.
 I look forward to meeting you!

 James Beckwith, Piano Tuner